cookienocreams/small_rna/README.md

 PackageCompiler.create_app("/path/to/small_RNA_analysis", "/home/user/sRNA_app", incremental=true, precompile_execution_file="/path/to/small_RNA_analysis/src/small_RNA_analysis.jl", include_lazy_artifacts=true)
 ```

-The app can be run using the small_RNA_analysis executabile in the `/home/user/sRNA_app/bin` folder in a folder containing fastqs to be analyzed.
+The app can be run using the small_RNA_analysis executable in the `/home/user/sRNA_app/bin` folder in a folder containing fastqs to be analyzed.
 Note that currently the `data` and `qpcr_raw_data.csv`* files must be downloaded and placed into the analysis folder too.

 ```bash
 cd fastqs